Valerie Barr: Career

 In 2008, Barr and Elaine Weyuker organized a major ACM-W initiative to provide scholarships to women students who want to attend research conferences.
 This program is still running and annually provides between 30 and 40 scholarships a year for women students from around the world who are interested in attending conferences that will help them further their interests in computing.
 In 2016, she served as an Academic Corner Speaker at the Anita Borg Institute international conference Grace Hopper Celebration of Women in Computing.

 From 2012–2017, she served as the chair of ACM's Council on Women in Computing.
 She served as a program director at the United States National Science Foundation in the Division of Undergraduate Education during 2013–2014.
 Her work as program director ended early as a result of questions related to political activity in the 1980s.

 Barr became an ACM Senior Member in 2009 and earned the 2016 Outstanding Contribution to ACM Award for broadening the impact of ACM-W, increasing its effectiveness in supporting women in computing worldwide, and encouraging participation in ACM..
-In 2019, Barr was named a Distinguished Member of the ACM.
+In 2019, Barr was named an ACM Distinguished Member.
 In 2022 she was elected a Fellow of the AAAS.